Seanny123/seanaubin.github.io/content/post/2020-02-09-Faster-Python.md

 If I absolutely must leave the Python ecosystem, I would like to still have:

 - Sane developer tooling, like a package manager and graphical debugger
-- Similar syntax which would still be legible to a Python developer
+- Similar syntax which would still be legible to a Python developer.
+I'm not making my co-workers learn a whole new programming language.
 - Easily distributable to my co-workers

 For example, I would consider Haskell's syntax to be illegible to the average Python developer and would consider Zig's tooling to not be mature enough.

-To be clear, this use case considers using Python to call a function written in another language.
-My co-workers know Python.
-I'm not making them learn a whole new programming language.

 ### Julia

 I love Julia.
 I love it's aspirations as a language with easy prototyping and performance-tuning capabilities.
-I love how it combines a pretty nice type-system with metaprogramming capabilities.
+I love how it combines a nice type-system with metaprogramming capabilities.
 I love Julia, but I know it's not ready.

-Maybe one day Julia will replace Python for High-Performance Computing problems, but that day has not yet arrived.
+Maybe one day Julia will replace Python for all High-Performance Computing problems, but that day has not yet arrived.
 Calling Julia from Python is way too hard.
-I dream of the day where I can compile a subset of Julia to a binary without a PhD in Programming Language Theory and 5 years of experience with LLVM.
+I dream of the day where I can compile a subset of Julia to a binary, which would be a lot easier to call from Python, without a PhD in Programming Language Theory and 5 years of experience with LLVM.

 ### C/C++

 I'd really rather not.
 My ex-flatmate frequently said Julia was equivalent to C++ and I cannot yet articulate why I disagree with him.
-I mean, I can cite [a bunch of tweets](https://twitter.com/i/moments/1226639307710095360) from people smarter than I, but I don't feel like that's a very cogent argument.
+I mean, I can cite [a bunch of tweets](https://twitter.com/i/moments/1226639307710095360) from people smarter than I, but that's not a very cogent argument.

 ### Go

-The new hotness for parallel systems, Go.
+The new hotness for parallel systems.
 It doesn't look like Python and does have limitations in terms of low-level optimizations, which is a problem for this use-case.

 ### Rust